data-capsule/fogros2-sgc/docs/routing.md

                     inform ros topic manager
             Peer: add peer to rib
             RIB: (a new RIB!) register the routing information with the RIB
+    AdvertisementResponse:
+        route the query to the corresponding protocol handler
     RibGet:
         search in RIB and get the IP address/port RibResponse